Skip to main content

 Which company has more employees?

-SpotDraft has approximately 100-500 employees, while Spellbook has approximately 75.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+SpotDraft has about 100-500 employees; Spellbook has about 75.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are SpotDraft and Spellbook competitors?